-I grew up here on a cattle ranch in the Madison Valley through which many of these settlers passed, not far from Bannack, the focus of this photography project.
-Of course, I knew that Bannack was an important part of Montana’s history, but I was not aware of the beautiful art on the walls of its buildings.
+Growing up not far from Bannack, on a cattle ranch along the Bozeman trail, which was used by many of the early settlers, inspired me to focus my photography project on the unique aspects of this ghost town.
+Of course, I knew that Bannack was an important part of Montana’s history, but I was not aware of the beautiful art on the building walls.

-Extraordinary images offer a glimpse into the artistic interests and personalities of the women who covered and recovered these walls with paint, cloth, wallpaper and canvas.
-These women fixed up their houses and tended to their cooking and cleaning, resolved to keep up their family’s spirits.
+Extraordinary images offer a glimpse into the artistic interests and personalities of the settlers who covered and recovered these walls with paint, cloth, wallpaper and canvas.
+They fixed up their houses and tended to their cooking and cleaning, resolved to keep up their family’s spirits.

 The viewer, archeologist and now art admirer, is taken back through time to appreciate the original choice of colors and the random designs.
 These objects of art are produced by invading moisture, weathering the once intentional interior design.